About arc42

 1. Introduction and Goals

-The Yovi Project is a software development initiative carried out within the Software Architecture course (3rd year) of the Software Computer Engineering degree at the University of Oviedo.
-The primary objective is to develop a web-based gaming solution for the company Micrati within a single academic semester (4 months).
+The Yovi Project is a software development initiative carried out within the Software Architecture course in the third year of the Software Computer Engineering degree at the University of Oviedo.
+The goal is to deliver a web-based version of the Y game for Micrati within a single academic semester, approximately four months long.

-The game, named YOVI, is based on the classic board game Y. It features a triangular board where two players compete to connect all three sides of the triangle.
-The first player to successfully establish this connection wins the match.
+The game, named YOVI, is based on the classic board game Y. It is played on a triangular board, and two players compete to connect all three sides of the triangle.
+The first player to complete that connection wins the match.

 The development team consists of the following members: